dotnet/Kerberos.NET/README.md

 ## Using The Kerberos Client

-The client is intentionally simple and does not have all the features of a comprehensive client found in other platforms.
-This client is useful for lightweight testing and extending to meet your needs.
+The client is intentionally simple as compared to clients found in other platforms.
+It's fully-featured and supports generating SPNego messages.

 ```C#
 var client = new KerberosClient();